 The International Baccalaureate® Diploma Programme is offered at Sumner High School and available to 11th and 12th graders.
 The IB Programme is a rigorous college preparatory programme designed to challenge academically focused students to be the very best scholars, thinkers and humanitarians that they can be.
-The mission of the IB reads: The International Baccalaureate® aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+The mission of the IB: The International Baccalaureate® aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 Preparation for the Diploma Programme varies, but students are encouraged to take honors level courses in preparation for the Diploma Programme courses they wish to pursue.
-Additionally, which some graduation requirements may be waived so that students may pursue the IB Diploma, families are advised that a full credit of Fine Art is required for college admission.
+Additionally, while some graduation requirements may be waived so that students may pursue the IB Diploma, families are advised that a full credit of Fine Art is required for college admission.

 Due to the caliber of the program, many colleges & universities offer up to a full year of college credit for students who earn the prestigious IB Diploma.
 As institutions have individual polices, it is important to check with prospective schools to determine credits they offer for the IB Diploma.

 Questions about the Sumner High School IB Diploma Programme can be directed to Monica Swigart, IB Diploma Programme Coordinator.